Finance: Risk management

 Financial risk management is related to corporate finance in two ways.

-Firstly, firm exposure to market risk is a direct result of previous capital investments and funding decisions;

-while credit risk arises from the business's credit policy and is often addressed through credit insurance and provisioning.
+Firstly, firm exposure to market risk is a direct result of previous capital investments and funding decisions; while credit risk arises from the business's credit policy and is often addressed through credit insurance and provisioning.
 Secondly, both disciplines share the goal of enhancing or at least preserving, the firm's economic value, and in this context overlaps also enterprise risk management, typically the domain of strategic management.
 Here, businesses devote much time and effort to forecasting, analytics and performance monitoring.

-See also "ALM" and treasury management.
+(See ALM and treasury management.)

-For banks and other wholesale institutions, risk management focuses on managing, and as necessary hedging, the various positions held by the institution both trading positions and long term exposures and on calculating and monitoring the resultant economic capital, and regulatory capital under Basel III.
+For banks and other wholesale institutions, risk management focuses on managing, and as necessary hedging, the various positions held by the institution—both trading positions and long term exposures—and on calculating and monitoring the resultant economic capital, and regulatory capital under Basel III.
 The calculations here are mathematically sophisticated, and within the domain of quantitative finance as below.
 Credit risk is inherent in the business of banking, but additionally, these institutions are exposed to counterparty credit risk.

-Banks typically employ Middle office "Risk Groups" here, whereas front office risk teams provide risk "services" / "solutions" to customers.
+Banks typically employ Middle office "Risk Groups", whereas front office risk teams provide risk "services" (or "solutions") to customers.

-Additional to diversification the fundamental risk mitigant here investment managers will apply various risk management techniques to their portfolios as appropriate: